Guidance for Staff on Progression from Lecturer Grade 7 to Grade 8

 Durham University has the highest expectations of all its academic staff at every stage of their career, as individuals and as part of an educational community.
 Your colleagues expect every individual to make a sustained contribution at the highest level to research and education.

-To progress to Lecturer Grade 8 we expect you to provide evidence which demonstrates your abilities as a teacher and independent researcher, with forward thinking plans which ensure your research outputs and outcomes will be recognised as internationally leading and which show that your teaching and supervision is underpinned by a reflective approach to enhancing the learning experiences of your students.
+To progress to Lecturer Grade 8 we expect you to provide evidence which demonstrates your abilities as a teacher and independent researcher, with forward thinking plans which ensure your research outputs and outcomes will be recognised as world class, and which show that your teaching and supervision is underpinned by a reflective approach to enhancing the learning experiences of your students.

 Vice-Chancellor and Warden